codeclou/doc/docker/README.md

 ## Using image as Service with systemd on e.g. Ubuntu 16.04 Docker-Host

 For the example the [docker-pyload](https://github.com/codeclou/docker-pyload) Image is used.
+These recommendations come without warranty and should be seen as general recommendations.
+You should check if they are appropriate for yourself and fit your companies security policies.

 <p>&nbsp;</p>